mitsuse/prism/README.md

 # Prism

-An ObservedObject provider for MVVM in SwiftUI.
+An ObservableObject provider for MVVM in SwiftUI.